Watch episode one of Sky Atlantic's Patrick Melrose starring Benedict Cumberbatch for free with RadioTimes.com

 We're giving our UK users the chance to stream the whole first episode on the site for free for 30 days from Sunday 13th May

-Do you want to be among some of the first people in the world to see Sky Atlantic’s brilliant new drama Patrick Melrose, starring Benedict Cumberbatch?
+Do you want to be among some of the first people in the world to watch Sky Atlantic’s brilliant new drama Patrick Melrose, starring Benedict Cumberbatch?

 RadioTimes.com has partnered with Sky to offer our UK users streaming access to the entire first episode of the drama from Sunday 13th May for FREE!